LeaVerou/lea.verou.me/2024/awesome/index.md

-However, it was not [my MIT PhD](https://phd.verou.me) that led me to this role, but an email from Dave Gandy (creator & CEO of Font Awesome) about [Color.js](https://colorjs.io), (one of my most popular open source side projects) that turned into hours of chats, and eventually a job offer for a role I could not refuse, one that was literally molded around my skills and interests.
+However, it was not [my MIT PhD](https://phd.verou.me) that led me to this role, but an email from Dave Gandy (creator & CEO of Font Awesome) about [Color.js](https://colorjs.io), that turned into hours of chats, and eventually a job offer for a role I could not refuse, one that was literally molded around my skills and interests.